madelinefebinger/handimations/README.md

 # Handimations

 Handimations is a drawing software that utilizes the LeapMotion hand sensor to allow users to draw their own flipbook gifs.
-No sticky-notes or pencil needed!
+No sticky-notes or art supplies needed!

 ## Authors